 We will seek to keep children and vulnerable adults safe by:

-- requiring that at least one member of care home staff is present in the residents’ lounge (or other location in which our activities are taking place) at all times when The Together Project’s staff/volunteers and parents/guardians and children are on site.
-No vulnerable adult should be left unattended by care home staff for the duration of the activity or during arrival/departure times
+requiring that at least one member of care home/sheltered housing staff is present in the residents’ lounge (or other location in which our activities are taking place) at all times when The Together Project’s staff/contractors/volunteers and parents/guardians and children are on site.
+No vulnerable adult should be left unattended by care home/sheltered housing staff for the duration of the activity or during arrival/departure times

-- requesting that the care home assesses each resident’s suitability to attend Songs & Smiles, particularly with regards to any challenging behaviour they may present around young children
+requesting that the care home/sheltered housing scheme assesses each resident’s suitability to attend Songs & Smiles, particularly with regards to any challenging behaviour they may present around young children

-- stipulating that The Together Project’s staff/volunteers work within their role descriptions and do not take on additional tasks such as accompanying residents to the bathroom, assisting with personal care etc.
+stipulating that The Together Project’s staff/contractors/volunteers work within their role descriptions and do not take on additional tasks such as accompanying residents to the bathroom, assisting with personal care etc.

-- not allowing personal contact details to be shared between The Together Project’s staff/volunteers and care home residents
+not allowing personal contact details to be shared between The Together Project’s staff/contractors/volunteers and care home residents

-- recruiting staff and volunteers safely, ensuring all necessary checks are made including the taking of two references (using DBS checks where required by the individual care home)
+recruiting staff, contractors and volunteers safely, ensuring all necessary checks are made including the taking of two references (using DBS checks where required by the individual care home)

-- using our procedures to manage any complaints and allegations against staff and volunteers appropriately
+using our procedures to manage any complaints and allegations against staff, contractors and volunteers appropriately

-- ensuring that we provide a safe physical environment for children and vulnerable adults, staff and volunteers by applying health and safety measures in accordance with the law and regulatory guidance and carrying out a comprehensive risk assessment
+ensuring that we provide a safe physical environment for children and vulnerable adults, staff, contractors and volunteers by applying health and safety measures in accordance with the law and regulatory guidance and carrying out a comprehensive risk assessment

-- providing comprehensive training to our volunteers, as well as a Dementia Friends Information Session to help volunteers understand the condition better
+providing comprehensive training to our volunteers and contractors, as well as a Dementia Friends Information Session to help volunteers and contractors understand the condition better